Lucca-mito/RDDB/README.md

 # RDDB
 ## Red Door Database
-A database for management of the Red Door Marketplace at Caltech.
+A database and application for management of the Red Door Marketplace at Caltech.

 To set up the database:
 - First, create the database tables using setup.sql.